-Golubtsi is how you say Cabbage Rolls in Russian.
-Traditional Golubtsi take time to make, but there is a quicker version called Lazy Cabbage Rolls, if you’re in a hurry.
-I find it tastes the same, but takes so much quicker to make.
-I love both versions, my kids love this original recipe.
-Check out the quick, one pot wonder version here.
+Making a Cabbage Rolls recipe does take time to make, but there is a quicker version called Lazy Cabbage Rolls, if you’re in a hurry.
+I find it tastes the same, but takes so much quicker to make, almost like a stew.
+I love both versions, my kids love this original recipe in a dutch oven or stock pot.

 Cabbage Rolls are a classic Eastern European meal.
-Well, not usually made with layers of bacon, I added that goodness into my recipe.
-In Poland, they’re called golabki, in Ukraine they’re called holubtsi, Serbs and Croats call them sarma, Hungarians call them töltött káposzta and even the Swedes call them kåldolmar, The list goes on, as its very popular across many cultures.
+A traditional Cabbage Rolls recipe isn’t usually made with layers of bacon, I added that goodness into my recipe.
+In Poland, they’re called golabki, in Ukraine they’re called holubtsi, Serbs and Croats call them sarma, Hungarians call them töltött káposzta and even the Swedes call them kåldolma.
+The list goes on, as its very popular across many cultures.

-Everyone can help making Russian Cabbage Rolls – Golubtsi Layered with Bacon, even the kids, as it’s not hard to roll cabbage and meat.
+The whole family can help make this Russian Cabbage Rolls recipe – Golubtsi Layered with Bacon, even the kids, as it’s not hard to roll cabbage and meat.
 They are delicious, economical and can feed an army of people.
 What’s not to love about this dish!

 I’m not a big pork eater (except for bacon which isn’t really pork, right?)
 Many people use pork for the filling, but I use ground beef, mixed with fried onions and carrots and cooked rice, wrapped inside individual cabbage leaves.
-My mum always used a baking tray, or lasagna tray to make her cabbage rolls, but I use a 8 Quart Martha Stewart Cast Iron Round Casserole which works perfectly (and feeds more people).
+My mum always used a baking tray, or lasagna tray to make her cabbage rolls.
+I use a 8 Quart Martha Stewart Cast Iron Round Pot which works perfectly (and feeds more people).

-I layer the cabbage leaves tightly in the casserole in a single layer, then cover it with a row of bacon, then repeat.
+Layer the cabbage leaves tightly in the pot in a single layer, then cover it with a row of bacon, then repeat.
 I can usually get 3 levels of cabbage rolls and bacon, then pour a tomato sauce (Podlivka) over it all and let it simmer!

-I also think my Podliva is pretty special.
+I also think my Podlivka sauce is pretty special.
 Some people use plain water with some tomato paste, others use beef stock, or add water with a tin of tomatoes.
-While that can work, I find it’s more flavourful, and nutritious to use passata.
+While that can work, I find it’s more flavorful, and nutritious to use Passata sauce.
 Passata is simply pure uncooked tomatoes that have their skins and seeds removed.
-It’s not a cooked tomato puree.
-Looks the same, but it’s not.
-I find this is the secret to a delicious and flavourful golubtsi.
+It’s an uncooked tomato puree.
+I find this is the secret to a delicious and flavorful golubtsi.
 It’s in the sauce!!!!

-Russian Cabbage Rolls – Golubtsi Layered with Bacon will be the best cabbage rolls you have ever had and worth the effort!
+This Cabbage Rolls recipe – Golubtsi Layered with Bacon will be the best cabbage rolls you have ever had and worth the effort!
 Enjoy with a generous dollop of sour cream and fresh dill for garnish.
 Bon Appetit! Приятного аппетита!